 The roguelike genre's main characteristics were originally defined by the game that gave it its name - Rogue.
 However as the games it inspired grew in complexity and ambition, an exact definition became increasingly hard to peg down.

 The Berlin Interpretation

-The 2008 International Roguelike Development Conference produced a definition of the roguelike genre called the "Berlin Interpretation".
-It put forth the games ADOM, Angband, Dungeon Crawl, Nethack, and Rogue as the canon of the genre, and listed a set of criteria to be used to determine to which degree a game fit within the roguelike genre.
+The 2008 International Roguelike Development Conference produced a definition of the roguelike genre called the "Berlin Interpretation."
+The authors of this definition suggested that ADOM, Angband, Dungeon Crawl, Nethack, and Rogue might be considered the traditional canon of the genre, and listed a set of criteria to be used to determine to what degree a game fit within the roguelike genre.

 High value factors

 - Random environment generation - The game world itself is randomly generated, but also items and their description/appearance are randomized for each playthrough.

 - Permadeath - Players only have one life, and upon dying, players restart with all progress lost.

 - Turn-based - The game does not advance in real time, and instead only reacts once the player has taken an action.